stevavoliajvar/stop_cloudflare/README.md

 ---

-Let's talk about another "harassment" problem.
+Let's talk about another harassment problem.
 Cloudflare is sending spam emails to non-Cloudflare users.

 `Only send emails to subscribers who’ve opted in.`

 `When the user say "stop", then stop sending email.`

 It's that simple.
-Yet Cloudflare don't care.
+But Cloudflare don't care.
 Cloudflare said using their service [can stop all spammers or attackers](https://support.cloudflare.com/hc/en-us/articles/200170066-Will-activating-CloudFlare-stop-all-spammers-or-attackers-).
-Stop sending your spam first, Cloudflare.
+How can we stop _Cloudflare spammers_ without activating Cloudflare?

 ---